amplab/training/ampcamp/succinct.md

 to a single Wikipedia article.

 Let's start with loading the Wikipedia articles into a regular RDD.
-The dataset provided is stored as a CSV containing `(articleID, article)` pairs.
+The dataset provided is stored as a CSV file of `(articleID, article)` pairs.
 The following snippet loads the dataset and creates an RDD of key value pairs pairs:

 <div class="codetabs">